 Littlehampton town centre public realm improvements

 Littlehampton Town Centre Public Realm Improvements is the name of a multi-million pound project that started on 10 January 2022.
-The improvements will make the town centre a more attractive place to visit, shop and enjoy for residents and visitors.
+The improvements have made the town centre a more attractive place to visit, shop and enjoy for residents and visitors.

 The term “public realm” is used to describe the public spaces between shops and buildings.
 It includes the pedestrianised shopping area, town centre roads, pavements, lighting, public seating, street furniture and trees.